tshepang/blog/content/crimson-gold-2003.md

 ---

-**sidenotes**:

--   Jonathan Rosenbaum, the best movie critic I've read, has a [superb and highly-detailed review].
+**sidenote**: Jonathan Rosenbaum, the best movie critic I've read, has a [superb and highly-detailed review].
 He's also the one that inspired me to watch the movie for he is a huge fan of it, to the point of labeling it a masterpiece.
--   I've compared this to [4 Months, 3 Weeks and 2 Days], which is made in a similar style.

   [Abbas Kiarostami]: http://en.wikipedia.org/wiki/Abbas_Kiarostami
   [superb and highly-detailed review]: http://www.jonathanrosenbaum.com/?p=6061
-  [4 Months, 3 Weeks and 2 Days]: @/4-months-3-weeks-and-2-days-2007.md